pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/README.md

 $ curl -X POST {controllerHost}/tables/{tableName}/forceCommit
 ```

-(v 0.12.0+) Once submitted, the foceCommit API returns a jobId that, can be used to get the current progress of the forceCommit operation.
+(v 0.12.0+) Once submitted, the forceCommit API returns a jobId that can be used to get the current progress of the forceCommit operation.
 A sample response and status API call:

 ```bash
 $ curl -X POST {controllerHost}/tables/{tableName}/forceCommit